 How to start a movement

 If there is a strong trend in the civic and social landscape in 2020 it is towards starting and building movements.
 In the past nonprofits, advocacy and issue groups were formed in similar ways but did not have as much emphasis on community engagement or media narratives.
 In the past few years movements have grown incredibly quickly online and in the real world environment.
 We are all familiar with #BlackLivesMatter or #MeToo or #ClimateStrike and how different they are from traditional advocacy or issue organizations.
-This piece looks at 5 things to think about when starting a movement.
+This piece looks at 5 things to think about when starting a movement and how crucial nonprofit software is to this.

 1. Your movement already exists